 I’m so excited to announce a new series for Part-Time Traveler (per your requests!)
-Each month I’ll highlight five spots — the best restaurants in San Francisco that I’m truly loving in this moment.
+Each month I’ll highlight five spots — the best places to eat in San Francisco that I’m truly loving in this moment.

 They’ll be a combination of what’s new and exciting in the SF restaurant scene (because let’s face it, I probably went there to try it and I probably have some opinions,) as well as some classics that I either went back to for the hundredth time or finally got around to.